 When it comes to the environment, it’s not enough just to make things better.
 The key is to make sure they stay that way.
 Cooperstown Environmental is committed to creating and expanding programs that promote sustainability.

-Our focus is on waste minimization, recycling, energy reduction, and LEED-certified building construction.
-We can track and calculate greenhouse gas emissions such as those generated from electricity usage, fuel consumption, and waste disposal.
-And we provide robust solar energy development services and can shepherd you through the entire process, from identifying viable sites and conducting feasibility studies to negotiating Power Purchase Agreements (PPAs), overseeing the installation of photovoltaic panels, and registering the system with the Massachusetts Department of Energy Resources on your behalf.
+We provide robust solar energy development services and can shepherd you through the entire process, from identifying viable sites and conducting feasibility studies to negotiating Power Purchase Agreements (PPAs), overseeing the installation of photovoltaic panels, and registering the system with the Massachusetts Department of Energy Resources on your behalf.

 Cooperstown Environmental is also a proud supporter of Northern Woodlands and The Trustees of Reservations, both organizations committed to preserving and improving our natural environment.
 Please consider joining us in supporting these great organizations.